lmm2020/MITx-6.00.1x/Lecture_Notes.md

 3. and
 4. or

 variable binding with =  (this refers to assigning a value to a variable, ex. y = 5)

 Logic Operators on Booleans
   not a      - will return the opposite of the true/false value that a is a and b        - will return True only if both a and b are true a or b         - will return True if either a or b are true

+## 2. Core Elements of Programs
 Strings: enclosed in quotations
 concatenate: use + to put together strings you can also use arithmetic to strings ex.
 3*'eric' would output ericericeric